 - Louisiana tops the list of states that use the greatest amount of freshwater for industrial purposes.
 (Source: The Centers for Disease Control)

-- Globally, there are 215 international rivers and 300 ground water basins shared by two or more countries.
-(Soure: Water Industry News)
+- Globally, there are 215 international rivers and 300 groundwater basins shared by two or more countries.
+(Source: Water Industry News)

 Frequently Asked Water Treatment Questions

 Visit our Industrial Water Treatment FAQ webpage for answers to frequently asked questions about boiler feedwater pre-treatment, RO filtration and more.

-Industrial and commercial-grade water softeners are typically used by apartment complexes, hospitals, factories and manufacturing plants.
+Industrial and commercial-grade water softeners are typically used by apartment complexes, hospitals, factories, and manufacturing plants.
 They use water softeners to prevent scale build-up from clogging pipes and machinery.
-Scale is a by-product of hard water, which if left untreated reduces the efficiency of hot water boilers, cooling towers, and steam powered equipment.
-Industrial water softeners work to reduce hard water build-up by removing scale depositing minerals from the water.
+Scale is a by-product of hard water, which if left untreated reduces the efficiency of hot water boilers, cooling towers, and steam-powered equipment.
+Industrial water softeners work to reduce hard water build-up by removing scale and depositing minerals from the water.
 Water softening is an economical approach to treating hard water that can help reduce operating expenses and extend the lifeline of equipment.

 Dealkalization is the process of extracting alkaline ions from water.